Welcome to the waste directory - batteries

 Where do I put batteries?

 - Dry batteries should be placed in the designated black and orange bin.
+If batteries are leaking then they will have to be put in a leak proof container and disposed of via the hazardous waste route.

 - See the Battery recycling locations list below.